ramsey/uuid/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md][] for details.

+## Coordinated Disclosure

+Keeping user information safe and secure is a top priority, and we welcome the contribution of external security researchers.
+If you believe you've found a security issue in software that is maintained in this repository, please read [SECURITY.md][] for instructions on submitting a vulnerability report.

 ## Copyright and License

 The ramsey/uuid library is copyright © [Ben Ramsey](https://benramsey.com/) and